Marajoara culture: Leadership and inequality

 Skeletal traits also point to some sort of stratification, likely between elites and commoners.
 It was very clear through bone analysis that some individuals were well-nourished and tall, while others were significantly shorter and consumed poorer diets.
-Further, some skull deformation among the well-nourished skeletons also point to an elite class (Roosevelt 1991: 399).
+Further, some skull deformation among the well-nourished skeletons also point to an elite class.
 Despite the current evidence, only a few individuals have been examined.
-A more comprehensive, systematic investigation of burials and houses is required to tell whether the differentiation in food production and consumption was based on class or gender (Roosevelt 1991: 403, 417).
+A more comprehensive, systematic investigation of burials and houses is required to tell whether the differentiation in food production and consumption was based on class or gender.

-There is evidence that women held a lower status relative to men in Marajo, but other evidence suggests women commanded more importance and higher status than they do in contemporary Amazonia.
-Interpretations of the society are difficult to define.
-(Roosevelt 1991: 410-411).
+There is evidence that women held a lower status relative to men in Marajo, but other evidence suggests women commanded more importance and higher status than they do in contemporary Amazonia Interpretations of the society are difficult to define.
 For example, women are featured prominently in Marajoara art, portrayed as creators and lineage heroes or founders.
 Also, households were matrilocal and women were important in subsistence production.
 Amazonian ethnohistory describes many floodplain societies with matrilineal descent reckoned from a mythical female ancestor.
-Amazonian ethnohistorical evidence also points to women holding high socioeconomic status, as well as holding leading political and ritual roles (Roosevelt 1991: 411).
+Amazonian ethnohistorical evidence also points to women holding high socioeconomic status, as well as holding leading political and ritual roles.

 The fact that women are largely absent from elaborate burial urns and number very few at all compared to male skeletons could be regarded as evidence for gender stratification.
-However, high-ranking women do not always hold political positions and thus their absence from elaborate burials doesn’t necessarily indicate lower status (Roosevelt 1991: 409).
+However, high-ranking women do not always hold political positions and thus their absence from elaborate burials does not necessarily indicate lower status.